Skip to main content Skip to footer

 Whether during challenging times or daily routines, they foster a positive, respectful, and collaborative atmosphere.
 Their actions strengthen team spirit and contribute significantly to colleagues’ wellbeing and success.

-This award recognises a team that has demonstrated exceptional performance, unity, and resilience over the past year.
+Purpose: This award recognises a team that has demonstrated exceptional performance, unity, and resilience over the past year.
 Together they have demonstrated effective problem-solving, adapting to challenges, to deliver results in a dynamic environment.
 This team has consistently worked together to meet both short-term goals and long-term objectives.

 UHNM's People’s Choice Award celebrates exceptional patient, family and community impact.